intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/k8s.md

 ##### 3.3.2 How to deal with "JSONDecodeError" ?

-If you use `temp-dir` to mount to a nfs storage and use multiple executors , you may meet `JSONDecodeError` since multiple executors would write to the same physical folder and cause conflicts.
-There are two ways to avoid this.
-One option is do not mount `temp-dir` to shared storage.
+If you set `temp-dir` to a mounted nfs storage and use multiple executors , you may meet `JSONDecodeError` since multiple executors would write to the same physical folder and cause conflicts.
+Do not mount `temp-dir` to shared storage is one option to avoid conflicts.
 But if you debug ray on k8s, you need to output logs to a shared storage.
 In this case, you could set num-nodes to 1.
-Another choice is to append some random info after the path of `temp-dir` when ray start, such as `"/zoo/ray/tempXXX"` , to avoid conflicts.
+After testing, you can remove `temp-dir` setting and run multiple executors.

 ##### 3.3.3 How to use NFS?

-If you want to save some files out of pod's lifecycle, such as logging callbacks or tensorboard callbacks, you need to let the output dir mount persistent volume dir.
+If you want to save some files out of pod's lifecycle, such as logging callbacks or tensorboard callbacks, you need to set the output dir to a mounted persistent volume dir.
 Let NFS be a simple example.

 Use NFS in client mode: